 Fertilizers and waste-compost (i.e. manure) obtained from off-farm sources must have been analyzed for heavy metals and nutrient content prior to application.
 If there is a concern about contaminating toxins, additional analysis may be required.
+If components are purchased individually, testing can be performed either before or after compost is built.
 OMRI-approved compost has already been tested and does not need additional analysis.

 Chapter 7: Irrigation

 7.1 Irrigation planning, monitoring, and decision-making

 The grower uses irrigation only when plant physiology or visual/quantitative data evidence need.
 Visual and quantitative data include: visual symptoms, ET data, soil moisture monitoring, and more.
 Evidence of need is documented in irrigation records.
 See item explanation for details.

 The grower has not used flood irrigation on the farm.

 The grower does not use overhead sprinklers for irrigation on the farm.

 The grower uses microirrigation (i.e. drip irrigation) on the farm.

 The grower routinely monitors the performance of irrigation system equipment to ensure that motors, pumps, and delivery systems are performing well and according to specifications.